Risk Management

 The Nisshinbo Group has established a risk management system, shown in the diagram below, to appropriately address business risks and minimize any losses associated with those risks.

-The President and the Director of Nisshinbo Holdings Inc. is the chief risk management officer, and the Chief Exective officer appoints a general manager from among the Managing officer of the Company.
-The person responsible for overall risk management is normally the executive officer in charge of the Risk Management Department of the Company.
+The President and the Director of Nisshinbo Holdings Inc. serves as chief risk management officer, and the Chief Risk Officer has appointed the Executive Officer in charge of the Risk Management Department as the head of the department.
 The Risk Management Secretariat is located in the Risk Management Department.

 The Risk Management Committee, consisting of the chief executive officer, the general manager, and members that include the presidents of each core company, meets annually in January.
 The committee reports on the previous year's review and deliberates on the formulation of plans for the new fiscal year (priority management risks for each business, etc.).